We only use essential cookies to ensure the correct operation of the website.

 Introduction

-The following document presents the Legal Guidelines (thereafter Guidelines) of the CHiwi Foundation (thereafter CHiwi or Foundation), establishing the legal framework and compliance requirements governing relationships with the Foundation.
-The Guidelines serve as a foundational document to ensure that all activities undertaken by the Foundation, its employees, researchers, grant recipients, and collaborators align with applicable laws and international regulations.
+The following document presents the Legal Guidelines (hereinafter the “Guidelines”) of the CHiwi Foundation (hereinafter “CHiwi” or the “Foundation”), establishing the legal framework and compliance requirements governing relationships with the Foundation in the context of the Space Exploration Science Grants Program (hereinafter the “Space Grant Program”).
+The Guidelines serve as a foundational document to ensure that all activities undertaken in the context of the Space Exploration Science Grants Program and all individuals and entities engaging with CHiwi thereunder align with applicable Swiss legal and regulatory obligations.

-This document is structured to cover main areas, including governance and compliance, intellectual property rights, funding regulations, data protection, research guidelines, and dispute resolution.
-It is intended to guide all stakeholders involved in the foundation’s initiatives and ensure that their activities align with both national and international legal obligations.
+This document is structured to cover the main areas, including governance and compliance, intellectual property rights, funding regulations, data protection, research guidelines, and dispute resolution.
+It is intended to guide all individuals and entities engaging with CHiwi in the context of the Space Grant Program and ensure that their activities align with applicable legal and regulatory obligations.

 I. General Provisions